SimHoZebs/personal-site/content/blogs/My Experience as a SDE Intern at AWS.md

 The most important benefit is the money, they say, and I agree.
 I tried to keep spending low to survive the remainder of this year, but I also bought the majority of meals out instead of cooking to save time for more meaningful activities.
 I was essentially buying time, and **for the first time, it was sustainable**.
 So many inconveniences could be bought away; which is something I already knew, but this time, I got a 12-week trial of such reality.
 Money may not buy happiness, but it absolutely buys more room for it.

 I also enjoyed being able to get anywhere within the city for free.
 Our ORCA cards were paid for, and we could expense $230 a month to Lime subscriptions and Lyft rides.
-The scooters are pretty fun to ride around.
+The scooters are pretty fun to ride around and gets you pretty much anywhere in Seattle.

 There weren't really any other benefits from that.
 Big Tech doesn't seem to give out free food anymore - they're in other Fortune 500 companies that are actually competing to get top talent.
 No snacks or budget for team meals.
 We did get one free coffee a day from the cafes in our building and free bananas from the banana stands spread across the city.